LouWii/esk8-bible/README.md

 ### Frontend css and JS

-Run `gulp sass` to compile sass files to css
+Run `gulp sass` to compile sass files to css.

+Run `gulp minify-css` to compile sass into minified css file.

 Run `gulp scripts` to build all JS.